The New Cabbage Soup Diet

-Add some canned diced tomato shredded chicken jalapeno and a little avocado on top to give it a Southwest flare.
+Add some canned diced tomato, cooked shredded chicken, jalapeno peppers and a little avocado on top to give it a Southwest flare.

-Stir in some soy sauce (or coconut aminos is your are doing a Whole30 eating plan like I am) bok choy and pork and shrimp meatballs (HERE’S THE RECIPE FOR PORK AND SHRIMP MEATBALLS).
+Stir in some soy sauce (or coconut aminos if you’re doing a Whole30 eating plan) bok choy and pork and shrimp meatballs (HERE’S THE RECIPE FOR PORK AND SHRIMP MEATBALLS).

 Top it all with some salad sprouts and you have a delicious Chinese inspired take on the recipe.